 You are paid per call.
-The amount per call varies with most starting at around $3.50 per call and going up from there.
-Some pay as much as $12 per call.
+The amount per call varies with most calls starting at around $3.50 and going up from there.
+Some calls pay as much as $12.
 Pay is monthly via direct deposit.

 The application lists the United States, Australia, Barbados, Canada, Ireland, Malaysia, Virgin Islands, United Kingdom, and United Arab Emirates, so I assume people from all of those countries can work here.

 I was not able to turn up much of anything on this company via Glassdoor or Indeed.
 But old information on various work at home forums indicates they are legitimate.
 The company has additionally been active on social media (Facebook) in the past, and sometimes they post open jobs there.

 Want to apply?

 Go here to read the ARC employment page and start on your application.